0xSero/partisia-docs/docs/smart-contracts/integration/ledger/how-to-use-ledger-on-partisia-blockchain.md

    ![login(5)-logging in.png](login%285%29-logging%20in.png)

 In the top right corner of browser you can copy and see the public key of your Ledger.
-You can also visit the [account page](https://browser.partisiablockchain.com/account) to get more detailed viewing of what's accessible on the logged in account.
+You can also visit the [account page](https://browser.partisiablockchain.com/account) to get more detailed viewing of the accounts balance.

 ### How to receive crypto assets using Ledger